asyncapi/spec/spec/asyncapi.md

 ### <a name="correlationIdObject"></a>Correlation ID Object

-An object that specifies an identifier at design time that can used for message tracing and correlation.
+An object that specifies an identifier at design time that can be used for message tracing and correlation.

 For specifying and computing the location of a Correlation ID, a [runtime expression](#runtimeExpression) is used.